gabfl/sourcegraph/doc/admin/observability/alert_solutions.md

 - **Kubernetes:** Consider increasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `cpus:` of the precise-code-intel-bundle-manager container in `docker-compose.yml`.

+# precise-code-intel-worker: queue_size

+**Descriptions:**

+- _precise-code-intel-worker: less than 25 queue size_

+- _precise-code-intel-worker: less than 15 queue size_

+**Possible solutions:**

+TODO - update this
+- **Provision more disk space:** Sourcegraph will begin deleting least-used repository clones at 10% disk space remaining which may result in decreased performance, users having to wait for repositories to clone, etc.

 # precise-code-intel-worker: frontend_internal_api_error_responses

 **Descriptions:**